The University of Missouri Purchasing Card Policy Manual

 - Systems Furniture under contract (prohibited by St. Louis campus only)

 - Purchases involving trade- in of University property (unless prior written approval is provided by Procurement Services)

 - Travel Expenses (e.g. lodging, meals)

-- Services of sole proprietorships, individuals, or non- incorporated businesses (These are 1099 reportable to IRS)
+- Services of sole proprietorships, individuals, or non- incorporated businesses (Unless appropriate documentation is obtained)